j6nca/notes/docs/projects/building_a_personal_blog_site.md

 ## Requirements

+I needed something that could:
+- Easily integrate with my notes
+	- Ideally my notes can be kept separate, and all I need to d
+- Ideally bring some functionality from Obsidian itself
+	- Namely the visualizations and tagging, I liked how the graph drew links between relevant notes

+## Rev. 1

-I needed a static site generator that could easily integrate with my notes and ideally bring some functionality from Obsidian itself.
-I initially started with a barebones mkdocs setup, eventually adding some Obsidian-esque plugins to make the experience browsing the site as similar.
-I eventually came across Quartz
+I initially started with a barebones mkdocs setup, a popular static site generator for documentation.
+I eventually added some Obsidian-esque plugins to make the experience browsing the site as similar.

+## Rev. 2

+I eventually came across Quartz which does some of the visualizations out of the box.
+I was also a fan of its design and decided to switch SSGs.

 # Media